 Multiple other adapter options are also available.
 For example, Apple’s Lightning Digital AV Adapter costs $49 and assists connecting via HDMI iPads possessing Lightning ports versus newer USB-C models, while a USB-C VGA Multiport Adapter, for $69, permits connecting a VGA display and a Lightning to VGA Adapter, which runs $49, enables connecting a VGA monitor to a Lightning port-equipped iPad.

 How to mirror iPad displays with AirPlay

-Using an Apple TV connected to a large screen, presenters can also use iPads to wirelessly stream videos and even mirror the iPad's display on large monitors.
+Using an Apple TV connected to a large screen, presenters can also use iPads to wirelessly stream videos and even mirror the iPad’s display on large monitors.
 AirPlay makes it possible.
-The technology enables iOS devices to stream audio and video to a display connected to the Apple TV.
+The technology enables iOS and iPadOS devices to stream audio and video to a display connected to the Apple TV.

 The iOS, iPadOS and Apple TV devices need only to be on the same Wi-Fi network.
 When the devices are connected to the same Wi-Fi network, the AirPlay icon will automatically appear — assuming AirPlay is enabled within the Apple TV’s Settings menu.
 Tapping the AirPlay icon within specific apps streams the app’s contents to the large screen display.